Struct Dispatch

 T: Any,

-Available on crate feature cpu_os_threads
+Available on crate feature cpu_os_threads only.

 pub fn downcast_ref<T>(&self) -> Option<&T>where